We moved to Houston in 1980, before my sophomore year in high school. That summer I attended my first Major League baseball game.

 The tickets were at will call when I arrived at The Dome, and I wasn’t paying attention to the seats as much as the electricity inside of the building.
 Crazy excitement.
 When I showed an usher my ticket, he pointed down to the field level, “Lucky you.
 You’re on the front row, son.
 Down next to the bullpen!”
 It took a minute to gather my jaw off the floor, but I soon found my way to my seat—three feet from where Bob Knepper, that day’s starter, was warming up.
 When I finally saw my dad, he was walking down the aisle in disbelief as though we’d just hit the baseball lottery.

 To say game six was great is an understatement.
-It still stand as one of the greatest playoff games ever played.
+It still stands as one of the greatest playoff games ever played.
 And I was right there.
 On the first base foul line.
 With my feet dangling over the field.

 Sometime in the middle of the game Billy Hatcher hit a foul ball outside of first that came right at me.
 I leaned over the railing and reached to the ground, trapping the ball against the wall.
 But my momentum was carrying me onto the field and even though my dad tried holding my legs, I fell.
 When I looked up, Darryl Strawberry was standing a few feet away.
 The crowd went wild.
 I hopped back into the stands and everyone was patting me on the back, but a minute later a Houston cop came down and took me into the breezeway where he took my ball and said I had no business going onto the field.
 I told him to send me out of the stadium if he must, but I wanted that ball.
 He said no, and told me to go back to my seat before he threw me in jail.
 As I walked away I looked back and watched him put the ball into his pocket.
 When I got back to my seat, people were asking where the ball was.
 I told them the story and between innings a woman went down to the Astros dugout and summoned Phil Garner.
 Garner looked over at me and gave her a ball, which she handed to me.
 It was Garner’s wife.
 We were sitting amongst the wives and family of the Astros.
 But of course we were.